pip-services/pip-services-docs/content/en/dart/commons/reflect/object_reader.md

 #### getValue
 Gets an object's value.
 If object is a wrapper, it unwraps the value behind it.
-Otherwise it returns the same object value.
+Otherwise, it returns the same object value.

 > `static` dynamic getValue(obj)

-- **obj**: dynamic - object to unwrap..
+- **obj**: dynamic - object to unwrap.
 - **returns**: dynamic - actual (unwrapped) object value.

 #### hasProperty